Danny Wright (footballer)

-Daniel Paul Wright (born 10 September 1984) is an English footballer who plays as a forward for Havant & Waterlooville.
+Daniel Paul Wright (born 10 September 1984) is an English retired footballer who plays as a forward for Gloucester City.
 He operates in the target man role, using his height to his advantage.

 He has played ten seasons in the National League in service of eight clubs, totalling over 100 goals across more than 300 games.
 He added 74 games and 12 goals in EFL League Two for Cheltenham Town, already in his 30s.

 In his career he won the Conference South with Histon in 2007, the FA Trophy with Wrexham in 2013 and the National League for Cheltenham in 2016.

 Career

 Histon

 Born in Norwich, Norfolk, Wright began his career at nearby Dereham Town of the Eastern Counties Football League.
 He transferred on deadline day to Histon, and helped them win the Conference South title in 2006–07.
 After the title had already been sealed, he scored and assisted as they won 2–1 against Sutton United.
 The Cambridge News wrote:

 On 8 November 2008, Wright scored the only goal as Histon beat Swindon Town of Football League One in "one of the shocks of the FA Cup first round".
 He was sent off on 4 April in a 2–1 loss at Oxford United for elbowing their goalkeeper Billy Turley; Histon were leading at that point.

 Wright's final season at Histon began on 8 August 2009 with two goals in a 3–0 win at newcomers Gateshead.
 In his penultimate game the following 5 April, a 1–1 draw away to Kettering Town, he was dismissed after half an hour for shoving James Jennings.